 Once you figure out where to start, the nice thing about investing is that nearly all the knowledge you gain analyzing one stock or sector will help you in researching others.
 Also, looking at mutual funds gives you insight on how professional money managers invest and can teach you lessons you can use in your own investing down the road.

 The sheer size of the financial markets can be overwhelming, but don't let it stop you from becoming a successful investor.
-In these difficult times, knowing more about your investments can mean the difference between holding steady and losing a bundle.
+With the markets as volatile as they have been lately, knowing more about your investments can mean the difference between making money and losing a bundle.

-For more on investing through hard times, read about:
+For more on investing with funds, read about:

-Fool contributor Dan Caplinger focuses on closed-end mutual fund investing.
-He doesn't own shares of the companies mentioned in this article.
-Microsoft, Pfizer, and Intel are Motley Fool Inside Value picks. eBay is a Motley Fool Stock Advisor recommendation.
-Pfizer and Kimberly-Clark are Motley Fool Income Investor picks.
+This article was originally published Sept.
+26, 2008.
+It has been updated by Dan Caplinger, who doesn't own shares of the companies mentioned in this article. eBay is a Motley Fool Stock Advisor selection.
+Dell, eBay, and Coca-Cola are Motley Fool Inside Value selections.
+Coca-Cola and Spectra Energy are Motley Fool Income Investor selections.
 Try any of our Foolish newsletters today, free for 30 days.
 The Fool's disclosure policy informs you well.